bartonicek/plotscaper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Plotscaper is an R package designed for making interactive figures geared towards data exploration.
-All plots in `plotscaper` figures support linked selection, as well as wide variety of other interactions, including parameter manipulation, zooming, panning, reordering, and others.
+Plotscaper is an R package designed for making interactive figures for data exploration.
+All plots in `plotscaper` support linked selection by default, as well as wide variety of other interactions, including, zooming, panning, reordering, and parameter manipulation.

 ## Quick start